cmarcum/data-integrity/report/_chapters/introduction.md

 ## Structure of this report

 This report was created using a custom GitHub pages deployment based on [JustTheDocs](https://github.com/just-the-docs/just-the-docs) and [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar).
 This allows for a more dynamic reading experience and facilitates collaborative updating in the future.
 A version of the entire report suitable for viewing and printing is [available here]({{ site.baseurl}}/pdf).
+Each chapter can be read separately - there are no linear dependencies between the chapters of this report.

 ### Chapter Contents